-Objective 3.1 was measured using the COMPASS travel demand model.
-Each alternative was modeled for the year 2035 (the 2020 Update did not develop new ridership projections).
+Objective 3.1 was measured using the COMPASS travel demand model in 2009.
+Each alternative was modeled for the year 2035.
+(The 2020 Update did not develop new ridership projections; ridership will be updated with the next minor update in 2021.
+Data from the 2009 study is referenced as a temporary placeholder.)
 This measure indicates the number of boardings that are forecast with each HCT alternative on an average weekday, based on its transit travel time, connections to regional destinations, and station locations.
+Table 3-1 on page 15 should be referenced for total capacity of each mode option, as an alternative to ridership forecasts.